Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/searching.md

 Learn how you can find content in the Marketplace.

-## what is indexed and available for searching
+## What is indexed and available for searching

 There are 4 types of objects you can search for in the Marketplace using their specific attributes: